shapeintheglass/DanielleRandomizer/modinfo.md

 Other issues:

 [list]
-[*]If randomizing the neuromod skill tree, ability descriptions will no longer be accurate (ex. toughness III tells you it'll raise your HP to 300, but that assumes that you've already gotten toughness I and II).
 [*]If installer fails while running, there may not be an indication of this in the UI.
 If it takes too long, check the log.txt file for more info on what happened.
 [*]Temporary directories may not be deleted if there was an issue during randomization/install.
 If these start to pile up, feel free to delete them manually.
-[*]Invisible nightmares - Unknown cause, still investigating.
-[*]Bald women when randomizing bodies - Still investigating.
-Note: Bald Alex is a feature, not a bug.
 [/list]
 [/spoiler]